Skip to main content

 Getting to Know Backtrader's Built-in Trackers (And How to Tweak Them)

-Here’s what each one does in plain terms:
+Here's what each one does:

 cerebro = bt.Cerebro(stdstats=False)

-2. Or, disable them when you actually run the backtest:
+2. When you run the backtest:

 cerebro.run(stdstats=False)